Citation, DOI, disclosures and article data

-Copper has the atomic number 29 with an atomic weight of 63.54 g/mol.
-It is a transition metal.
+Copper is a transition metal with the atomic number 29 and an atomic weight of 63.54.
 It has three main valency states: Cu2+ is stable in vivo, whilst Cu+ and Cu3+ tend to be unstable.

-There are two natural stable isotopes of copper, 63Cu and 65Cu, the former accounting for almost 70% of the copper on earth.
-In addition 27 unstable isotopes are known, but the ones that have shown most promise for labelling radiotracers in nuclear medicine are 60Cu, 61Cu, 62Cu, 67Cu, and particularly 64Cu 5.
+There are two natural stable isotopes of copper, copper-63 and copper-65, the former accounting for almost 70% of the copper on earth.
+In addition 27 unstable isotopes are known, but the ones that have shown most promise for labeling radiotracers in nuclear medicine are copper-60, -61, -62, -67, and particularly Cu-64 5,7.